pragtich/pragtich.github.com-nanoc/content/blog/technology/GNU Emacs 24.md

 ## Reading

-A very nice Emacs blog is [Masterin Emacs](http://www.masteringemacs.org/).
+A very nice Emacs blog is [Mastering Emacs](http://www.masteringemacs.org/).
 It has a nice 2-part series on Emacs 24 that [starts here](http://www.masteringemacs.org/articles/2011/12/06/what-is-new-in-emacs-24-part-1/).
 I am slowly going through it because there's lots to learn.

 ## Enabling package management